waterfall-project/wfp-guardian/tests/README.md

 # Testing Infrastructure

-This document describes the complete testing infrastructure for the Flask template project, including unit tests, integration tests, and their respective environments.
+This document describes the complete testing infrastructure for the Guardian Service, including unit tests, integration tests, and their respective environments.

 ## Table of Contents